Mal: Our status?! Our status is we need some gorram air support! Now get back online and tell them to get in here!

 A commanding officer — who may be in command now or may hold the correct rank for his position — sorely lacks in senior officers.
 Perhaps they're Trapped Behind Enemy Lines.
 Or communications are shot to hell.
 Or the senior officers were treacherously invited to a Nasty Party.
 Or he's piecing together something resembling a unit out of the shattered remains of an army.
 Any suitable disaster to remove them will do.

-He must brevet many juniors.
-Expect some of them to panic for at least a minute or two.
+He must brevet many juniors in order to maintain The Chain of Command.
+Expect some of these brevets to panic for at least a minute or two.
 May also inspire moments of grief because their predecessor is dead — hopefully, no matter how beloved he was, not Losing the Team Spirit.

 If the brevet rank doesn't stick, it still tends to be an advantage for future promotions.
 And it often does, because mortality weeded out the senior ranks, and because the jump is often not that great.
 There is often a ripple effect: brevet a captain to major; brevet a lieutenant to captain to replace him; brevet a sergeant to lieutenant to replace him; and finally, brevet a private to sergeant to replace him.
 Normally, under this trope, their existing ranks are not put out of order; the sergeant doesn't become the major over the head of a lieutenant, etc.